Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Background

 In \cite{lee2017deep}, the authors showed that deep Bayesian neural networks \citep{mackay1992practical, neal2012Bayesian, wilson2020Bayesian} define valid, typically non-stationary, covariance functions.
 They showed that untrained, infinitely wide, Bayesian neural networks (BNN) are equivalent to Gaussian processes with a recursively defined covariance function.
 This family of Gaussian processes is termed Neural Network Gaussian Processes (NNGP).

-We review the general form of the NNGP covariance function and present a special case based on ReLU activations that we use in our study.
-Let $\Phi_A$, denote an untrained, fully connected deep neural network with architecture $A$, and mapping from $\mathcal{X}$ to $\mathcal{Y}$.
-We denote the $i$'th output of the $l$'th layer of $\Phi_A$ given input $X_t \in \mathcal{X}$ as
+We review the general form of the NNGP covariance function and present a special case based on Rectified Linear Unit (ReLU) activations that we use in our study.
+ReLU is a piecewise linear function that will output its input when the input is positive and outputs zero otherwise.
+It is the default activation function for many types of neural networks \citep{ramachandran2017searching} and has a closed form covariance function.
+Let $\Phi_A$ denote an untrained, fully connected deep neural network with architecture $A$, and mapping from $\mathbb{R}^q$ to $\mathbb{R}^d$.
+Fully connected neural networks are a type of artificial neural network where the architecture connects all the neurons in one layer to those in the next layer \citep{goodfellow2016deep}.
+We denote the $r$'th output of the $l$'th layer of $\Phi_A$ given an input $x_i \in \mathbbm{R}^q$ as